 What's new for admins in 8x8 Contact Center ?

-We would like to notify you about the end of life of Wallboards offered previously through 8x8 Configuration Manager.
-As of 2/28, please use the dashboards to access metrics for your contact center using the 8x8 Analytics for Contact Center.
+We have reached the end of life of Wallboards offered previously through 8x8 Configuration Manager.
+As of 2/28/2023, please use the dashboards to access metrics for your contact center using the 8x8 Analytics for Contact Center.

 What's new in the 8x8 Contact Center 9.14 release for administrators?